jaderigby/segments/README.md

   <div class="major"></div>
 </div>
 ```

-You can also utilize Segment's web component tags:
+You can also utilize Segment's web component tags, and write like so:

 ```
 <segment-item class="thirds">